RedBrainLabs/system-graph/README.md

 ## Change Log

+* Version [0.3.0] released on September 24, 2015
+  * Upgraded to 'plumbing' 0.5.0 (latest version of Schema, yay!)
+  * Upgraded to 'component' 0.3.0 - this requires clojure 1.7.0 or higher!
 * Version [0.2.1] released on May 18, 2015
   * Upgraded to 'plumbing' 0.4.3
 * Version [0.2.0] released on April 27, 2014